pzmarzly/varlink-js/README.md

 - ✅ async-first
 - ✅ connection pooling
 - ✅ compatible with Node.js and Bun.sh
+- ✅ supports TCP and Unix sockets
 - ❌ no input validation
 - ❌ no parsing and generating of schema IDL
 - ❌ writing servers is a bit clunky (you have to implement `org.varlink.service` by hand)
 - ❌ no socket activation
-- ❌ no proxy mode
+- ❌ no proxy mode or HTTP mode (but should be easy to add)

 ## Usage